CosmoStat/wf-psf/docs/source/configuration.md

 - Tasks always execute **in the order they appear** in the file.
 - The current release runs all jobs on a single GPU, sequentially.
 - Parallel multi-GPU execution is planned for a future version.
-- For questions or feedback, please open a [Github issue](https://github.com/CosmoStat/wf-psf/issues).
+- For questions or feedback, please open a [GitHub issue](https://github.com/CosmoStat/wf-psf/issues/new).